-On 9 December 2019, amendments to the ITL and FFC were enacted.
+On 9 December 2019, amendments to the ITL and the Federal Fiscal Code were enacted.
 Many of those amendments were added to reflect BEPS actions to prevent abuses based on international transactions.

-To reflect BEPS Action 7, the concept of 'permanent establishment' was modified to prevent avoidance through the fragmentation of operations and the abuse of exceptions applicable to independent agents and the performance of previous and auxiliary activities.
+To reflect BEPS Action 7, the concept of 'permanent establishment' was modified to prevent artificial avoidance of permanent establishment where there is significant activity in a country.
+The modification was intended to prevent entities from claiming that they are not permanent establishments by fragmenting their operations or abusing exceptions applicable to independent agents and the performance of previous and auxiliary activities.

-Specifically, dependent agents trigger a permanent establishment if they usually develop the negotiations that lead to the conclusion of contracts.
+Specifically, dependent agents trigger a permanent establishment if they typically exercise an authority to conclude binding contracts in their country.
 In addition, it will be presumed that an agent is not independent when acting exclusively or almost exclusively for related parties.

 Measures against hybrid mechanisms

-Pursuant to certain amendments to the Federal Tax Code enacted this year, an obligation was established on taxpayers and on tax advisers to disclose certain tax planning devices, namely any that can generate, directly or indirectly, a tax benefit in Mexico and have any of the characteristics identified as risk areas.
+According to certain amendments to the Federal Tax Code enacted in 2020, an obligation was established on taxpayers and on tax advisers to disclose certain tax planning devices – namely any that can generate, directly or indirectly, a tax benefit in Mexico and have any of the characteristics identified as risk areas.

 Once this information is disclosed, tax authorities may request additional information from tax advisers or taxpayers.